ueberdosis/tiptap/docs/src/docPages/guide/custom-extensions.md

 })
 ```

-The schema even allows to make your nodes draggable, that’s what the `draggable` option is for, which defaults to `false`.
+The schema even allows to make your nodes draggable, that’s what the `draggable` option is for.
+It defaults to `false`, but you can override that.

 ```js
 // Draggable paragraphs